sachdevarobin/sachdevarobin.github.io/_posts/2014-06-08-using-thumbnails.md

 ## Don'ts

- - Don't ignore your academics, atleast maintain a decent CGPA of 7.0 for the sake of placements.
+ - Don't ignore your academics, at least maintain a decent CGPA of 7.0 for the sake of placements.
- - Don't just waste your whole college life doing `Bakchodi/Bitching`, otherwise you'll regret this at the end of 4 years.
+ - Don't just waste your whole college life doing `Bakchodi/Bitching`, otherwise, you'll regret this at the end of 4 years.
- - Never ever take your health for granted, play anykind of outdoor sports atleasr for 1 hour regulary.
+ - Never take your health for granted, play any kind of outdoor sports at least for 1 hour regularly.
- - Never ever try smoking or any other kind of drugs, you'll get addicted and will become difficult to get off this kind of stuff.
+ - Never try smoking or any other kind of drugs, you'll get addicted, and will become difficult to get off this kind of stuff.
- - Don't betray your friends just for your own benifits.
+ - Don't betray your friends just for your benefit.